flagbug/ReactiveMarrow/README.md

 ReactiveMarrow helps to make the backend of an application reactive

-This is a very early alpha version and I may drop the whole concept if it cuts to deep into the whole concept of Rx
+This is a very early alpha version and I may drop the whole concept if it cuts too deep into the whole concept of Rx

 ## ReactiveProperty